Shardaiiebe/OfficeHeist/tasks.md

 ### Sprites and animations:

-- make or find sprites
+- make or find spritessheets
 - make or find tilemaps

 ### Sound: